tomchen/fetchline/README.md

   * Except for naivefetchline that is, well, naïve, I really can't blame it
 * The local file reading libs read the file with pointer, rather than get a whole string in memory then split the string

-**0 dependency:** no external non-dev dependency for npm packages.
+**0 dependencies:** no external non-dev dependency for npm packages.
 Note that:

 * Node libraries inevitably use native Node libraries `http` and `https`, or `fs`
 * getfileline and readlineiter also use `readline` native lib directly thus are just wrappers, but other packages here use own low-level method